bitovi/ylem/readme.md

 });
 ```

-### Calling a parents callback, while also doing something special in your view model's callback
+### Calling a parent’s callback while also doing something special in your view-model’s callback

-Sometimes, you still want to notify the connected components owner component that the state changed (by calling a callback), but only after or while doing something different within the view-model.
-In this case, you'll want to define the callback prop as a observable attribute with a getter, rather than a method, and use the `lastSetVal` argument to call the parent components callback.
+Sometimes you still want to notify the connected component’s owner component that the state changed (by calling a callback), but only after or while doing something different within the view-model.
+In this case, you’ll want to define the callback prop as a observable attribute with a getter, rather than a method, and use the `lastSetVal` argument to call the parent component’s callback.

 ```javascript
 const ViewModel = DefineMap.extend({